-Employees who wish to use copyrighted print material, broadcast recordings, or music shall follow the fair use guidelines as set forth in this policy, which establishes uses, which will be considered fair use and are permitted.
+Employees who wish to use copyrighted print material, broadcast recordings, or music shall follow the fair use guidelines as set forth in this policy, which establish uses which will be considered fair use and are permitted.
 These guidelines establish a minimum guaranteed fair use, not a maximum.
 Any use that falls within those guidelines is a fair use; any use which exceeds these guidelines shall be judged by the four factors stated above and may be subject to challenge.
-Therefore, district administration and/or legal counsel should first approve any uses beyond these guidelines.
+Therefore, any uses beyond these guidelines should first be approved by District administration and/or legal counsel.